pcaston/OpenPeerPower.github.io/source/_integrations/bom.markdown

 {% endhighlight %}

 See below for a list of valid `location` values, and subsitute one for `YOUR_LOCATION`.

-{% configuration %}
-location:
-  description: Required unless `id` is specified.
-See below for a list of valid locations.
-  required: true
-  type: string
-name:
-  description: Allows you to override the Open Peer Power-generated camera name.
-  required: false
-  type: string
-id:
-  description: Allows you to manually specify a BOM Radar ID (either `location` or `id` must be defined, but not both).
-  required: false
-  type: integer
-delta:
-  description: Time in seconds between BOM radar images available for this radar.
-Optional if `location` is defined; required if `id` is defined.
-  required: false
-  type: integer
-frames:
-  description: Number of frames in the animated GIF.
-Optional if `location` is defined; required if `id` is defined.
-  required: false
-  type: integer
-filename:
-  description: Periodically save the animated GIF image to this filesystem path.
-  required: false
-  type: string
-{% endconfiguration %}

 ### Valid `location` values